msayers1/gradebook_csc212/README.md

 a brief summary of the project and github repo address (with allowed access for viewing) for member contributions (most easily shown through commits in the repo where your project lives)

+This purpose of the project is to keep track of individual grades to understand where the students stand in regards to CSC 212 data structures course.
+The project helps build an algorithm to analyze the grades into a final grade.

 proof of planning: pseudocode (and or flowcharts showing program logic if desired)

 describe features of the algorithm